Article One of the United States Constitution: Other powers of Congress

 Congress may establish uniform laws relating to naturalization and bankruptcy.
 It may also coin money, regulate the value of American or foreign currency and punish counterfeiters.
 Congress may fix the standards of weights and measures.
 Furthermore, Congress may establish post offices and post roads (the roads, however, need not be exclusively for the conveyance of mail).
 Congress may promote the progress of science and useful arts by granting copyrights and patents of limited duration.
 Section eight, clause eight of Article One, known as the Copyright Clause, is the only instance of the word "right" used in the original constitution (though the word does appear in several Amendments).
 Though perpetual copyrights and patents are prohibited, the Supreme Court has ruled in Eldred v.
-Ashcroft (2003) that repeated extensions to the term of copyright do not constitute perpetual copyright; also note that this is the only power granted where the means to accomplish its stated purpose is specifically provided for.
+Ashcroft (2003) that repeated extensions to the term of copyright do not constitute perpetual copyright; this is the only power granted where the means to accomplish its stated purpose is specifically provided for.
 Courts inferior to the Supreme Court may be established by Congress.